 Not all indicators were relevant for all hospitals depending on the type of patients treated, e.g. if the hospital does not have any or enough ulcer patients the indicator does not apply (applies mostly to long-term care indicators).
-Only relevant indicators were incorporated in the calculation of the KPI score of a hospital.
+Only relevant indicators were incorporated in the calculation of the hospital quality metrics score of a hospital.